Knowledge is Power

 I am ready to test my water.
 How do I do that?

-Consider your specific situation and if you want to test for the minimum, our basic package or our comprehensive.
-There is also the option to pick and choose the individual tests you need.
-You can stop by the lab anytime for a kit or order here on line and we will be glad to mail you a kit with bottles and directions how collect your samples.
+Consider your specific situation and if you want to test for the basic or more comprehensive package.
+You can also add on individual tests as needed.
+If you are unsure call us.
+We are glad to help you determine what best meets your needs.
+You will need a collection kit from us to submit samples.
+You can stop by the lab anytime for a kit or order on line and we will be glad to mail you bottles and directions how collect your samples.